CodeAndCake/AppsFromScratch/sessions/02/README.md

 }
 ```

 Change the `color` to match your design.
-It's good practice to make all *interactive* interface elements consistently coloured, and prominent.
+It's good practice to style all *interactive* interface elements the same **colour and prominent**.

 Now you can apply some of the styles from the dropdown to the `button`.